Cate is a tortoiseshell domestic short hair. We estimate she was probably born in Spring 2007.

 We don't know where Cate started her life, but it appears she spent months wandering in a dangerous city neighborhood.
 When she was rescued, she was found as a stray near Catherine Street with five newborn kittens.
 Cate came to Kitty Corner when her kittens were two days old, but life on the streets had taken it's toll on her though.
 Shortly after she arrived, Cate became sick with a respiratory virus, and soon after her kittens also became ill.

 Cate is recovered and is now in good health.
-Two kittens also survived - Sunkist and Hyacinth.
-Hyacinth has been adopted, and Sunkist is still waiting to find her forever home.
+Two kittens also survived, Sunkist and Hyacinth, and they have been adopted, but Cate is still waiting to find her forever home.

 Cate is good with people, and is friendly and affectionate right from the start.
 She enjoys being held and cuddled.
 Cate likes meeting new people, and likes being petted.
 It's hard to believe after all she's been through that she could still be so trusting, but she is - she loves people.